QuantumBFS/BitBasis.jl/docs/src/index.md

 # BitBasis

-Types and operations for basis represented by bits in linear algebra.
+Manipulate binary (and nary) basis in an elegant efficient way in Julia.

 ```@eval
 using Markdown, Dates